Header Background Image

 What are Geothermal Heat Pump Systems?

-Loops of coiled pipe are buried horizontally across the bottom of a trench.
-Slinkys allow more length of pipe within a compact space.
-This method is a popular option for residential geothermal systems.
+• Slinkys: Coiled loops of pipe are buried horizontally in a trench, allowing greater pipe length in a compact area, a popular option for residential geothermal systems.

 Commonly Used Materials